 |DNS over HTTPS (DoH)||No||Yes||No||Yes||Firewalla|

 |No||No||No||No||Firewalla + OpenDNS|

-- If you do not trust any single DNS server other than the root and authoritative DNS server, choose Unbound,
+- If you do not trust any single DNS server other than the root and authoritative DNS server, choose Unbound.

 Why can't Unbound and DoH be used together?

-(For another example, if Unbound is a supermarket, then DoH is the road you use to get to it; When you turn on unbound, you have a supermarket right inside of your house)
+If that's confusing, an analogy might help.
+If Unbound is a supermarket, then DoH is the road you use to get to it; When you turn on unbound, you have a supermarket right inside of your house)

 How to configure specific DNS servers?

 If you want to change the DNS servers used by your network, the best place to configure is under the LAN network segment.
 Any devices accessing the network on the LAN segment (with the DNS server change) will use the configured DNS servers.

 When force DNS to VPN is enabled, will firewalla still be able to block?